awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/php-laravel-403.png)

 What's this?
-By default, Elastic Beanstalk serves the root of your project at the root path of the web site\.
+By default, Elastic Beanstalk serves the root of your project at the root path of the website\.
 In this case, though, the default page \(`index.php`\) is one level down in the `public` folder\.
 You can verify this by adding `/public` to the URL\.
 For example, `http://laravel.us-east-2.elasticbeanstalk.com/public`\.

-To serve the Laravel application at the root path, use the Elastic Beanstalk console to configure the *document root* for the web site\.
+To serve the Laravel application at the root path, use the Elastic Beanstalk console to configure the *document root* for the website\.

-**To configure your web site's document root**
+**To configure your website's document root**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and in the **Regions** list, select your AWS Region\.